everaccountable/easy_prefs/README.md

 This macro-based library lets you define your preferences—including default values and custom storage keys—and persist them to disk using TOML.
 It emphasizes data safety by using atomic writes via temporary files and enforces a single-instance rule to prevent race conditions.

+**Now with WebAssembly support!** Use the same API in browser extensions, web apps, and native applications.
+When compiled to WASM, preferences are stored in localStorage instead of the file system.

 *Created by Ever Accountable – an app dedicated to helping people overcome compulsive porn use and become their best selves.
 More info at [everaccountable.com](https://everaccountable.com).*

 ## Quick Start